razor389/prop-simulator/README.md

 # Prop Simulator

-`prop-simulator` is a Monte Carlo simulator for evaluating prop account expected value (EV) using historical trade data.
-It simulates trading accounts with flexible parameters, allowing you to analyze performance over time.
+`prop-simulator` is a Monte Carlo simulator for evaluating prop account expected value using historical trade data. currently implemented for fast track trading accounts. more to come.

 ## Getting Started